-&lt;sup>1 Parents of children who live in the Torbay or Plymouth City Council areas must apply to those LAs, not to Devon.
+1 Parents of children who live in the Torbay or Plymouth City Council areas must apply to those LAs, not to Devon.

-&lt;sup>2 Ranking may be undertaken by the LA on behalf of the school.
+2 Ranking may be undertaken by the LA on behalf of the school.

-&lt;sup>3 This means on or after 1 September of the intake year.
+3 This means on or after 1 September of the intake year.

-an in-year application and recording its view and the reasons for them.
+The school's Headteacher and Governing Board may meet to take a view on the decision that would be taken if it were the admissions authority.
+Such meetings would consist of at least 3 members, meeting within 5 school days of receiving an in-year application and recording its view and the reasons for them.
 The decision to offer or refuse admission will be taken by the LA as the admission authority.
 Decision-making cannot be made solely by email or by a single individual.